lanl-ansi/Alpine.jl/README.md

   doi = {10.1007/978-3-319-44953-1_24},
 }
 ```
-If you find the underlying piecewise polyhedral formulations implemented in Alpine useful in your work, we kindly request that you cite the following paper:
+If you find the underlying piecewise polyhedral formulations implemented in Alpine useful in your work, we kindly request that you cite the following paper ([link](https://doi.org/10.1016/j.orl.2020.12.002)):
 ```bibtex
 @article{alpine_ORL2021,
   title = {Piecewise polyhedral formulations for a multilinear term},